paresh-bhagat/To-do-list-app-JDBC/README.md

 ## How to run
 * Add jar file to your project (included in lib directory).
 * Open MySQL create a database named to_do_list_app.
 Create table user_info (2 columns user_id( primary key) and user_passsword )
 * In Main.java.
-Change getConnection object parameters to your url, username and password in main function.
+Change mysql_url, mysql_username and mysql_password to your url, username and password.
 * Run Main.java in your IDE.

 ## Images